-At Lunsford Primary School we aim to give each child a positive and meaningful start to their school life, in which they can establish solid foundations on which to develop into independent lifelong learners.
+At Lunsford Primary School we aim to give each child a positive and meaningful start to their school life, in which they can establish solid foundations, so as to develop into independent lifelong learners.
+We ensure that children access a broad and balanced curriculum that gives them the knowledge and skills needed for good progress through school and life.

-We will encourage children to develop independence within a safe nurturing and enabling environment to support children in building relationships through the development of social skills such as co-operation and sharing; and also to help each child recognise their own strengths and achievements through experiencing success and by developing the confidence to work towards personal goals.
+We encourage children to develop independence within a safe, nurturing and enabling environment, with high quality teaching and learning experiences so that no child gets left behind, and all make good progress.
+Every child is included and supported through equality of opportunity and anti-discriminatory practice.
+We support children in building relationships through the development of social skills such as co-operation and sharing; and also in helping each child to recognise their own strengths and achievements through experiencing success and by developing the confidence to work towards personal goals.
+We build close working relationships between staff and parents/carers, to ensure the needs of the children are met, and that learning experiences are shared and embedded.

-Our high expectations will enable each child to develop socially, physically, intellectually and emotionally and to achieve their full potential.
-We will offer a structure for learning that has a range of starting points and unlimited availability for development.
-This will be through a wide range of new, exciting and challenging experiences that will give children the opportunity to consolidate, explore and deepen their skills, knowledge and understanding, alongside their existing experiences (cultural capital).
-We will ensure that children are kept healthy, safe and emotionally secure so that they can achieve the knowledge and skills they need to show school readiness for Year 1.
+Our high expectations enable each child to develop socially, physically, intellectually and emotionally and to achieve their full potential.
+We will ensure that children are kept healthy, safe and emotionally secure so that they can achieve the knowledge and skills they need to acquire, in order to show school readiness for entry into Year 1.